 Kiwibank

-In line with the ASB, Kiwibank sees short-term rates contracting more markedly than long-term rates.
+And in line with the ASB, Kiwibank predicts short-term rates will contract more markedly than long-term rates.
 It notes that, generally, short-term rates fall further than long-term rates during interest rate cutting cycles.

 Compare Travel Money Cards